Maximus48p/Mantisbt_due_date/README.md

 ![Example](/example.png)

-Also the 'overdue' collumn is updated with new symbols.
+Also the 'overdue' column is updated with new symbols.

 The code has been tested in Mantisbt version 2.22.0